jas-atwal/catweb/README.md

-# CatWeb - Build Ship Run
+# CatWeb - Build, Share, Run Demo

 This demo will take you through a process of building and testing a web application locall using Docker Desktop Enterprise (DDE), pushing the docker image up to a registry, in our case Docker Trusted Registry (DTR), and then running the web application via a container on Swarm or Kubernetes through Docker Universal Control Plane (UCP).